Annual Report

 Building 2 Expands Innovation and Opportunity at the Knight Campus

-Scheduled to open in 2026, Building 2 is a 185,000-square-foot, multi-story bioengineering and applied science research facility designed by Portland-based ZGF Architects.
-It will more than double the Knight Campus's physical footprint and house 17–20 new research groups, a second Papé Family Innovation Center, student makerspaces, and the BioFoundry — a new core facility for biofabrication and bioanalysis.
+Scheduled to open in 2026, Building 2 is a 185,000-square-foot, multi-story bioengineering and applied science research facility designed by Portland-based ZGF Architects with capacity for research and development of new biomedical technologies and expanding academic programs.
+Additionally, the facility will house 17 to 20 research groups and include a second Papé Family Innovation Center for startup incubation.

 "With the addition of Knight Campus Building 2, we are still just getting started.
 The buildings — made possible through the Knights' visionary partnership — are scaffolds into which our donors and partners allow us to build world-class academic, research, and innovation programs."